korchinskiiy/Bankist-app/README.md

 ### Training my JS skills with this project

-Basic landing page of the bank with some JS animations and logic
+Landing page of the bank with animation.
+Trained using Intersection Observer, fading effects and creating slider